Practical founder guide v1

 First feedback or tests completed

-Business Plan Checklist Minimum structure for the project.
+Business plan checklist Minimum structure for the project.

 • Mission, products, or services described.